art-aliu/Project_work/README.md

 ![image](https://user-images.githubusercontent.com/101266740/162502102-90bdfc58-c818-4f0c-803a-fef1d6557dfe.png)

 As shown in the ERD, the app models a one to many relationship between the football players and thier football clubs.This allows the user to see the relationship between the two which will show the football clubs having many different players.
+This will allow the user to create football team players and football teams.

 ## CI Pipeline